 In yesterday’s Worldviews panel about think tanks and university research, Adrian Monck emphasized the importance of knowing the funding sources of a research project in order to be able to make an informed assessment of the conclusions of that research.
 Knowing where the funding for a research project comes from, he argued, helps the reader […]

+“Looming low and ominous, in twilight premature, thunderheads are rumbling in a distant overture” (Neil Peart, from the RUSH song Jacob’s Ladder).
 As a 16 year old New Brunswick boy listening to these words I always imagined impending chaos as the power of nature crept slowly upon an earth that refused to change in any […]

 On June 7, I gave a keynote address to the Alberta Union of Provincial Employees Education Sector Conference.
 My PowerPoint presentation (with full references) can be found at this link.
 Points I raised in the address include the following: -Canada’s economy has been growing quite steadily over the past three decades, even when one adjusts […]